 How Axumin works sounds surprisingly simple (although I’m sure figuring it out from the scientific side was anything but).
 Axumin enters the cancer cells "and lights up in the PET/CT scan," according to its website.
 The scan can then be analyzed by an imaging physician to try to identify where prostate cancer may be coming back.2

 With which stage of prostate cancer were you last diagnosed?

-There are really essentially two types of recurrent prostate cancer.
-The first is a “local recurrence” where the cancer is still contained to the prostate (if the patient had radiation for their original treatment) or limited to the prostate bed (if the patient had the prostate removed).
-The second, known as a “systemic recurrence,” is when the cancer metastasizes to other parts of the body, such as the lymph nodes or bones.
+There are different types of recurrent prostate cancer.
+One is a “local recurrence” where the cancer is still contained to the prostate, or limited to the prostate bed (if the patient had the prostate removed).
+Another type is when the cancer metastasizes to other parts of the body, such as the lymph nodes or bones.

-Identifying a recurrence when it is still local is optimal and Axumin is increasing the odds on this.
-In addition, even when a recurrence is systemic, the hope is that it can be identified, isolated, and the treatment targeted before it spreads further.
+Identifying a recurrence when it is still local is optimal, and I think Axumin may increase the odds on this.
+In addition, even when a recurrence is beyond localized, the hope is that it can be identified, isolated, and the treatment targeted before it spreads further.